collapsed-stacks/startups/questions/5908/is-hardware-company-or-market-is-dead.md

 - tagged: `lean-startup`
 - score: 2

-<p>I am a image signal processing hardware engineer in semiconductor company.
+I am a image signal processing hardware engineer in semiconductor company.
 Nows day I am looking for a new good changeable company.
-But it's nothing all even startup companies.</p>
+But it's nothing all even startup companies.

-<p>I am so worry because these circumstate make me to depress.
+I am so worry because these circumstate make me to depress.
-Now days I always think, If I quick then what am I suppose to do for living?</p>
+Now days I always think, If I quick then what am I suppose to do for living?

-<p>I can't see a future of mine, I always nerves.</p>
+I can't see a future of mine, I always nerves.

-<p>How about yours?
-Don't you tell me ?</p>
+How about yours?
+Don't you tell me ?

 ## No Answers